In conducting its inquiry, the Royal Commission has been tasked to hear the voice of:

 • Out of School Hours Care (OSHC).

-The roundtables will bring together identified stakeholders over a number of sessions with the intention of building a shared understanding of the key issues in each workstream, and exploring possible solutions.
+The roundtables brought together identified stakeholders over a number of sessions with the intention of building a shared understanding of the key issues in each workstream, and exploring possible solutions.

 See the list of roundtable participants

-The Royal Commission is asking parents, families and caregivers to have their say via our YourSAy consultation.
+The Royal Commission asked parents, families and caregivers to have their say via our YourSAy consultation.

-Parents and families can read our community guide outlining the key issues, and complete an online survey about their experiences with early childhood education and care.
+Parents and families could read our community guide outlining the key issues, and complete an online survey about their experiences with early childhood education and care.

 Visit our YourSAy consultation

-Formal submissions can be lodged at any time up until 19 May 2023.
+Formal submissions could be lodged until 19 May 2023.

-In addition, the Royal Commission will issue two formal calls for submissions, with guiding questions to support the Commission's inquiries.
+In addition, the Royal Commission issued two formal calls for submissions, with guiding questions to support the Commission's inquiries.

-The Royal Commission will also be supported by an Expert Advisory Group.
+The Royal Commission was also supported by an Expert Advisory Group.